Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 12.  **Consolidated Storage**: Ability to store multi-dimensional arrays together with its coordinates and attributes, making it suitable for complex datasets.

 ### Catalog Information
 The catalog information includes information related to an event or trigger or a series of events.
-We recommend following the naming convention and hierarchy defined in the QuakeML standard
+We recommend following the naming convention and hierarchy defined in the QuakeML [documentation](https://quake.ethz.ch/quakeml)   .
+The catalog information is organized as follows:
+- **Level 0**: Catalog
+  - **Level 1**: Event